 aud property and it contains the URI of the audience the token is intended for.

 Confused?
-Think of this as the street address of your home.
+Think of this like the street address of your home.
 A key used to unlock your front door has this address on it.
 A key with a different address should not be “validated” and allowed to open your front door because it is intended to be used with someone else’s front door (aka: a different audience).

-You can ensure the audience property in the token was set by Azure AD because you previously validated that the token was generated by Azure AD and its contents have not been altered.
+You can ensure the audience property in the token was set by Azure AD because you previously validated that the token was generated by Azure AD and it’s contents have not been altered.

 Wait… we skipped that part… let’s jump back…